 Digital Audio Production: Students will produce their own music in real recording sessions by learning how to listen and what to listen for in the recording process.
 In addition, students will be taught to use various sound effects, vocal techniques, specialized recording methods and the art of creating electronic based music.

-DIY Marketing & Social Media: How does is it possible to make an impact in today’s crowded music environment?
-Utilizing strategic principles and a variety of widely available tools, students will learn how to achieve maximum visibility in the market space and provide optimum opportunity for their music projects in the digital space.
+Marketing Music: How is it possible to make an impact in today’s crowded music environment?
+Utilizing strategic principles and a variety of widely available tools, students will learn how to achieve maximum visibility in the market space and provide optimum opportunity for music in the retail and digital space.